Briton Hammon: Attempts to escape

 During his second period with the governor, Hammon attempted to escape three times.
-In his first try, he boarded a ship and spent the night concealed.
+On his first try, he boarded a ship and spent the night concealed.
 When it departed, he revealed himself, but the captain turned the ship around and returned him to shore.
-He made his second attempt to escape, again trying to board a ship, this time bound for Jamaica.
+He made his second attempt to escape, again trying to board a ship bound for Jamaica.
 He was, again, almost immediately sent back.
-Hammon was employed for seven months, along with quite a few other slaves, carrying Roman Catholic Bishop Pedro Augustín Morell de Santa Cruz on a litter through the country.
+Hammon was employed for seven months, along with quite a few other enslaved people, carrying Roman Catholic Bishop Pedro Augustín Morell de Santa Cruz on a litter through the country.
 He was then imprisoned for over four years for refusing to serve aboard a Spanish man-of-war.

 Finally, in 1758, he and others were snuck aboard a British man-of-war by an English lieutenant.

-Reunited with his enslaver
+Reunited with Winslow

 On his way to London, the ship he served aboard encountered and fought a French man-o-war.
-The French killed 70 of the British crew and Hammon was wounded in the head and arm.
+The French killed 70 of the British crew, and Hammon was wounded in the head and arm.
 Hammon stayed in Greenwich Hospital to recover from his wounds and was then discharged from the Royal Navy.
-After working again for a short time, he became sick with fever and was confined in London for six weeks.
-While ill, he exhausted his money and was left in a very poor state.
-As fortune would have it, Hammon was reunited with his old master, who happened to be in London, after nearly 13 years.
-According to the narrative, both were very delighted to be brought back together.
+After working again briefly, he became sick with a fever and was confined in London for six weeks.
+While ill, he exhausted his money and was left in an impoverished state.
+Hammon reunited with his owner John Winslow, who happened to be in London, after nearly 13 years.
+According to the narrative, both were delighted to be brought back together.